 “Stand,” and he assumed a Zhan Zhuang (post stance) posture.

 The benefits of standing meditation fall into 3 main categories: Mental (e.g. increased calmness, reduced anxiety), Healing (e.g. chronic fatigue, arthritis, joint pain), and Strength (e.g. increased power from the legs, stamina, balance) and are based on the body’s ability to increase and improve it’s energy.
-These benefits have been documented by Daoists and martial artists for hundreds of years.
+These benefits have been documented by Taoists and martial artists for hundreds of years.

 Did I heed his words?
 No, not initially at least.